Library Juice 5:5, February 7, 2002

 attention of the Excecutive Board and Council and the ALA

-International Relations Committee"
+International Relations Committee"and

 Whereas the conduct of the government in this declared domestic